Instructions for Uploading and Maintaining your Courses

 - No School Specific Language: Every school has its own language.
 Ensure the course information does not have any vernacular that may be unique to the teaching institution.

 - Course Codes: Consistency is critical.
 If you use one code the first time courses are loaded and it varies in any way the second time you load this same course, the approvals from the HIs will not capture the second listing.
 Clean and Tight.
 No weird spaces or special characters.

 - Course Title: No misspelled words, no special characters, no extra spacing, no ALL CAPS, no abbreviations.

 - Course Descriptions: No misspelled words, no special characters, no out-of-place line breaks.

 - Prerequisites: Must list prerequisites or N/A if none exist.
 Must include both Course Code and Course Title.
 IF there is an And/Or situation, include it.

-- Add Date: This is the last date that the course will be visible on Acadeum Course Share and capable of having an enrollment request submitted.
-Must be at minimum 24 hours and preferably 48 hours before the drop date.
+- Add Date: This is the last date that the course will be visible on Acadeum Course Share as an available section and capable of having an enrollment request submitted.
+After this date, the course will only appear when filtering by "Past Sections".
+The Add Date must be at minimum 24 hours (1 business day) and preferably 48 hours (2 business days) before the Drop Date.